DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/takescreenshot.md

 ---
 # t.takeScreenshot Method

 Takes screenshot of the entire page.
+Can be chained with other `TestController` methods.

 ```text
 t.takeScreenshot([options]) → this